 - Nausea or vomiting

-Exposure: If the camper has been exposed to anyone in the past 24 hours who was experiencing any of the above symptoms, or who has experienced any of the above symptoms since being in contact with them, tested positive for COVID-19, or presume to be COVID-19 positive based on a health care provider's assessment or symptoms they should also stay home for the amount of time recommended by local guidelines/Primary Care Physician, and should seek medical treatment.
+Exposure: If a non-vaccinated camper has been exposed to anyone in the last 2 days who was experiencing any of the above symptoms, or who has experienced any of the above symptoms since being in contact with them, tested positive for COVID-19, or presume to be COVID-19 positive based on a health care provider's assessment or symptoms they should also stay home for the amount of time recommended by local guidelines/Primary Care Physician, and should seek medical treatment.

 POSITIVE COVID-19 CASE & SYMPTOMATIC PROCEDURES

 The safety precautions we have implemented are in place to reduce the risk of transmission of COVID-19 at camp, but we cannot eliminate the inherent risk.